Management of Care: Delegation & Ethics Scenarios

 Tell the truth and be honest with patients, families, and colleagues.

-Clinical Example: The nurse honestly explains a medication error to the patient and family, including what happened and what corrective actions were taken.
+Clinical example: The nurse honestly explains a medication error to the patient and family, including what happened and what corrective actions were taken.

 Fidelity